MxFrgsn/COMP1004-Project/README.md

     Viewable Performance Metrics:
     Your WPM is stored, shown as a graph/stats screen or to be exported and downloaded as a json file.
+    Other stats such as number of tests taken and number of correct words is also shown.

 __Prerequistes__